How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

 validated_value = apply_precision_limits(raw_opcua_value, target_precision=3) # 98.457

-A common production failure occurs when engineers bypass validation, allowing 64-bit OPC UA timestamps to be truncated to millisecond precision during routing.
-This microsecond-level misalignment corrupts cycle-time aggregation and artificially deflates throughput calculations across high-frequency lines.
+A common production failure occurs when engineers bypass validation and allow 64-bit OPC UA timestamps to be truncated to millisecond precision during routing.
+That microsecond-level misalignment corrupts cycle-time aggregation and artificially deflates throughput on high-frequency lines.

-Siemens controllers embed diagnostic status bits within data blocks, but these do not automatically translate to OPC UA StatusCode enumerations.
-The OPC UA specification defines a rich set of status codes (e.g., Good, Uncertain, Bad_CommunicationError) that must be explicitly mapped to PLC health indicators.
+Siemens controllers embed diagnostic status bits inside data blocks, but these do not automatically translate to OPC UA StatusCode enumerations.
+The OPC UA specification defines a rich status set (Good, Uncertain, Bad_CommunicationError, and many more) that must be explicitly mapped to PLC health indicators, otherwise every reading arrives as Good and your pipeline cannot distinguish a held value from a live one.

-Good→ PLC tag is valid and within engineering limits.Uncertain→ Sensor reading is stale, calibration expired, or value is held.Bad→ Communication loss, hardware fault, or out-of-range.
+Good→ PLC tag is valid and within engineering limits.Uncertain→ reading is stale, calibration expired, or value is being held.Bad→ communication loss, hardware fault, or out-of-range.

 from asyncua import ua